 Donna Faye Burchfield

-She has attended international dance platforms and conferences for decades including La Biennale Della Danza di Venezia, Biennale de la Danse de Lyon, Montpellier Danse, Summerszene Salzburg, Lyon International Festival de Danse Cannes, Tanzkongress, Monaco Dance Forum, Ballet How & Why: Stockholm, Impulstanz and CAMPING.
-Most recently she was a juror for the 2016 Seoul International Choreography Festival.
-Her in-depth study and teaching of dance in countries around the world includes Tunisia, Italy, China, Hong Kong, England, France, Germany, Belgium, Austria and Cuba.
-She taught, managed, designed and curated the teaching platforms for the ADF International Linkages in Moscow (U.S. State Department supported, 2000), Seoul and Shanghai.
-Burchfield holds a BFA and MFA from Texas Christian University where she studied with Jerry Bywaters Cochran.
+Burchfield’s in-depth work and teaching of dance in countries around the world include China, Hong Kong, England, France, Germany, Belgium, Austria, Tunisia, Italy and Cuba.
+She taught, managed, designed and curated the teaching platforms for the ADF International Linkages in Moscow (U.S. State Department–supported, 2000), Seoul and Shanghai.
+Burchfield holds a BFA and an MFA from Texas Christian University, Fort Worth, Texas, where she studied with Jerry Bywaters Cochran.

 In 2022, she was made a Chevalier de L’Ordre Des Arts Des Lettres by the French government.

 In May 2014, Burchfield received a distinguished honorary fellowship from Jerusalem Academy of Music and Dance in Israel.
 The award is given to distinguished artists whose artistic and educational visions have made a remarkable contribution to the fields of music and dance.

 She was awarded the esteemed Balasaraswati/Joy Ann Dewey Beinecke Award and Endowed Chair for Distinguished Teaching at the 2011 American Dance Festival at Duke University.

 Burchfield received the 2009 Hollins Herta Freitag Faculty Legacy Award for Distinguished Service.